SNAI2: Clinical significance

 Widely expressed in human tissues, SLUG is most notably absent in peripheral blood leukocytes, adult liver, and both fetal and adult brain tissues.
 SLUG plays a role in breast carcinoma as well as leukemia by downregulation of E-cadherin, which supports mesenchymal phenotype by shifting expression from a Type I to Type II cadherin profile.
 Maintenance of mesenchymal phenotype enables metastasis of tumor cells, though SLUG is expressed in carcinomas regardless to invasiveness.
 A knockout model using chick embryos has also showed inhibition of mesodermal and neural crest delamination; chick embryo Slug gain of function appears to increase neural crest production.
 Mutations in Slug are associated with loss of pregnancy during gastrulation in some animals.

 Interactions

-BMPs precede expression of SLUG, and are suspected as the immediate upstream inducers of gene expression.
+Bone morphogenetic proteins (BMPs) precede expression of SLUG and are suspected as the immediate upstream inducers of gene expression.

+Snail2 and PRC2 in Neural Crest Development

+During early vertebrate development, SLUG partners with the Polycomb repressive complex 2 (PRC2) to regulate the formation and migration of neural crest cells, a group of cells that contribute to facial structures, nerves, and pigment cells.
+PRC2, made up of EZH2, EED, and SUZ12, modifies chromatin to silence genes by adding repressive histone marks (H3K27me3).
+These components are actively expressed in neural and neural crest tissues and are essential for normal development in these regions.

+Experiments showed that loss of EZH2 leads to reduced expression of important neural crest genes such as Snail2, Sox9, and Sox10, impaired cell migration, and craniofacial defects.
+The researchers also found that Snail2 physically interacts with EZH2, helping to guide PRC2 to specific target genes.

+One key target is E-cadherin, a gene that must be repressed for neural crest cells to undergo epithelial-to-mesenchymal transition (EMT) and migrate.
+Snail2 and EZH2 were shown to co-bind the E-cadherin promoter, and without EZH2, Snail2 could not silence the gene effectively.
+This results in failed EMT and reduced cell movement.

+Together, these findings show that Snail2 relies on PRC2 not just to repress target genes, but to carry out the complex choreography of neural crest development.